 For profitable companies, the minimum contribution was reduced to 0.25%, a strong signal to ease the tax burden on profitable businesses and encourage accounting transparency.

-Launch of VAT Reform
+Preparing the VAT Reform

 Income Tax Scale Adjustment